-Goods are placed and used within the boundaries of a free economic zone free from customs duties and taxes and from non-tariff regulation measures applicable to foreign goods, and free from prohibitions and restrictions applicable to the goods of the EEU.
+Goods are placed and used within the boundaries of a free economic zone free from customs duties and taxes and from non-tariff regulation measures applicable to foreign goods, and free from prohibitions and restrictions applicable to the goods of the EAEU.
+With effect from 1 January 2024, Kazakhstan applies a differentiated approach to tax preferences in Special Economic Zones based on the "higher investments - more benefits" principle and, currently, the term of tax preferences directly depends on the volume of investment in the relevant project.